It started as all good stories do, with Sean Connery. And his magnificent ability to rock a ponytail.

 Swingin’ since 2003

 After more than a few years of blood, sweat and tears, Jungle Adventures’ flagship experience – Jungle Surfing Canopy Tours – opened to the public in August 2003.
-From small beginnings, attracting guests from Cape Tribulation and nearby Port Douglas, Jungle Surfing now welcomes more than 15,000 visitors from around the world each year.
+From small beginnings, attracting guests from Cape Tribulation and nearby Port Douglas, Jungle Surfing now welcomes more than 20,000 visitors from around the world each year and is proudly Australian owned and operated.

 Sadly Steve is no longer with us, but every harness clipped onto our ziplines and every step taken in our Hamster Wheel is testimony and tribute to his slightly madcap idea, his unwavering enthusiasm and his absolute passion for the Daintree Rainforest.